boetiusj/hugo/content/pages/reviews.md

 > Crestwood Painting was prompt, kept our house clean and completed the project on time.

-](#organized1)

-[**Very pleased with their prompt response and genuine personal _\interest**\\
+**Very pleased with their prompt response and genuine personal interest**\
 _3_/6/2013_\
 Very pleased with the interior painting Crestwood finished in our home.
 Our only initial hesitation about requesting a bid from a company from the phone book was that we had no prior recommendations.
 We were very pleased with their prompt response and genuine personal interest.
 Crestwood provided a very competitive bid and we received our moneys worth.
 The job was promptly scheduled and they finished on time.
-The crew was professional, friendly, arrived on time daily, and did a great job of keeping a clean work space, protecting our belongings, and leaving things well](#organized1) [organized](#organized1) when they left.
+The crew was professional, friendly, arrived on time daily, and did a great job of keeping a clean work space, protecting our belongings, and leaving things well organized when they left.
 We plan on having exterior painting done soon and will definitely have Crestwood do the job.
 Highly recommended!
 Lynn W.

 **I felt confidence in their experience**\